gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - System libraries
 - Convert 'dependency' syntax to add to this container?
 - Fix paths in linker: don't link with absolute path
+- Make it easier to define a pattern for actual file locations

 ## Story: Allow source sets to be generated